-Figure 20-3: Definition of statistical distributions.
+Figure 22-3: Definition of statistical distributions.
 This dialog is accessible from the Setup dialog's Parameter Setup tab.

 The results of the Monte Carlo analysis can be visualized using the Statistical Tools plot.
-The distributions of the variables and responses can be displayed by selecting the plot type Histogram, Figure 20-4.
+The distributions of the variables and responses can be displayed by selecting the plot type Histogram, Figure 22-4.
 The mean value and the standard deviation of the selected entity are displayed in the plot title.
-The probability of exceeding a bound of a constraint with 95% confidence interval can be displayed by selecting the plot type Bounds, Figure 20-5.
+The probability of exceeding a bound of a constraint with 95% confidence interval can be displayed by selecting the plot type Bounds, Figure 22-5.
 The bounds can be modified interactively in the viewer.

-Figure 20-4: Histogram plots of variables and responses.
-Mean values and standard deviations are displayed in the titles.
+Figure 22-4: Histogram plots of variables and responses with mean value and standard deviation.
+Feasibility information is displayed for the constraint NodDisp.
+The values are displayed in the titles.

-Figure 20-5: Probability of NodDisp < -150 with 95% confidence intervals
+Figure 22-5: Probability of NodDisp < -150 with 95% confidence intervals

-20.1.4.
+22.1.4.
 Monte Carlo using metamodel

 The sampling scheme for metamodel-based Monte Carlo analysis differs from the direct MC method.
 In the metamodel-based method, the sampling is not completely defined by the variable distributions; specific variable bounds are required to construct the metamodels.
-If a variable's type is defined as Noise, its bounds are set to be two standard deviations away from the mean (default), Figure 20-6.
+If a variable's type is defined as Noise, its bounds are set to be two standard deviations away from the mean (default), Figure 22-6.
 This multiple can however be changed by the user.
 In this particular example, noise variables are not used in order to have more control over the variable bounds.
 If needed we can change the standard deviation of some variables without affecting the variable bounds (the metamodel is computed scaled with respect to the upper and lower bounds on the variables).
 If noise variables are used instead, then we would only define the design space size in terms of number of standard deviations (default 2), which is same for all noise variables.